Here’s a Halloween story about two brothers

 “That’s mean!” he heard Conner say.

-Brayden locked the bathroom door to Conner’s bedroom, showered, and brushed his teeth.
-He went downstairs to the kitchen.
-Conner was there eating some cereal.
+Brayden locked both doors to keep Conner out of the bathroom.
+Then he showered and brushed his teeth.
+When he finished, he went downstairs to the kitchen.
+Conner was already there eating some cereal.
 He stuck out his tongue at Brayden.

 “What’s going on?” their mother asked.